princessmaximacenter/sturgeon/README.md

                               parameters are changed
-  -sf, --shutdown_file PATH   Location of shutdown flag --gui_activated             Flag to indicate script is run through GUI --help                      Show this message and exit.
+  -sf, --shutdown_file PATH   Location of shutdown flag --gui_activated             Flag to indicate script is run through GUI -lr, --live_run             Flag to indicate whether sequencing and sturgeon analysis is live.
+Default: FALSE --help                      Show this message and exit.
 ```
 ### **Important notes about usage**